Dirham: Unit of mass

 In the late Ottoman Empire (درهم), the standard dirham was 3.207 g; 400 dirhem equal one oka.
-The Ottoman dirham was based on the Sasanian drachm (in Middle Persian: drahm), which was itself based on the Roman dram/drachm.
+The Ottoman dirham was based on the Sasanian drachm (in Middle Persian: 𐭦𐭥𐭦𐭭 drahm), which was itself based on the Greek dram/drachma.

 In Egypt in 1895, it was equivalent to 47.661 troy grains (3.088 g).

 There is currently a movement within the Islamic world to revive the dirham as a unit of mass for measuring silver, although the exact value is disputed (either 3 or 2.975 grams).

 History

 The word "dirham" ultimately comes from drachma (δραχμή), the Greek coin.
-The Greek-speaking Byzantine Empire controlled the Levant and traded with Arabia, circulating the coin there in pre-Islamic times and afterward.
-It was this currency which was initially adopted as a Persian word (Middle Persian drahm or dram); then near the end of the 7th century the coin became an Islamic currency bearing the name of the sovereign and a religious verse.
-The "dirham" was the coin of the Persians.
+The Greek-speaking Byzantine Empire lay partially in the Levant and traded with Arabia, circulating the coin there in pre-Islamic times and afterward.
+Near the end of the 7th century the coin became an Islamic currency bearing the name of the sovereign and a religious verse.
 The Arabs introduced their own coins.

 The Islamic dirham was 8 daniq.
 The dirham was struck in many Mediterranean countries, including Al-Andalus (Moorish Spain) and the Byzantine Empire (miliaresion), and could be used as currency in Europe between the 10th and 12th centuries, notably in areas with Viking connections, such as Viking York and Dublin.